linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 24.09.2022 (announcement Streamvalley, Showit, Shortcut, Ples)
+- We are now preparing everything for the launch of version 2.2.8 of our streaming platforms.

 ### 24.09.2022 (announcement Contribution)
 - Now we're still working a bit on **contribution**.